Phenelzine Prescribing Information

 How is Phenelzine Supplied

-Each Phenelzine sulfate tablet is orange, biconvex, film-coated, and engraved with "P-D 270" and contains Phenelzine sulfate equivalent to 15 mg of Phenelzine base.
+Each Phenelzine Sulfate Tablets is orange, biconvex, film-coated tablets, debossed with "NL" on one side and "360" on the other side.
+Contains Phenelzine sulfate equivalent to 15 mg of Phenelzine base.

 Read the Medication Guide that comes with you or your family member's antidepressant medicine.
 This Medication Guide is only about the risk of suicidal thoughts and actions with antidepressant medicines.
 Talk to your, or your family member's, healthcare provider about: